ahrbe1/plasticscm-appimage/README.md

 ## Prerequisites

 You only need access to a Linux machine with Docker on it to build the AppImage.

 Once built, the AppImage is a standalone program that has no dependency on docker.
-No modifications are made to your system unless --install or --uninstall are used.

 If you've never used docker, basically you just need to install it via your system's package manager, and then add